burlap101/BattleShips/README.md

 This is an interpretation of the classic battleships game.

 ## Author
-Joe Crowley - Masters of Computer Science Student
+Joe Crowley - Master of Computer Science Student
 - UNE ID: 220202294